gia-uh/gia-uh.github.io/pages/en/papers.md

 # 📃 Publications

-{% for paper in site.data.papers.docs %}
+{% for paper in site.data.papers.papers %}

 - [**{{ paper.title }}**]({{ paper.link }}).
 {% for author in paper.authors %} {{ author }}, {% endfor %}